Josiah Harlan: Legacy

-He wound up in San Francisco, working as a doctor, dying of tuberculosis in 1871.
-He was essentially forgotten.
-His remains were buried in Laurel Hill Cemetery in San Francisco (now defunct), but were moved and his gravesite is unknown.
-However, Harlan proved to be an inspiration for Rudyard Kipling's 1888 short story "The Man Who Would Be King," which in its turn became a popular 1975 film starring Sean Connery and Michael Caine.
-Many critics have noted a close resemblance between Daniel Dravot, the hero of "The Man Who Would Be King" and Harlan.
-Both were ambitious adventurers burning to conquer a kingdom in Central Asia, both entered Afghanistan disguised as a Muslim holy man, both were Freemasons, both wanted to emulate Alexander the Great, and both were granted Afghan titles of nobility.
+Harlan wound up in San Francisco, working as a doctor, and he died of tuberculosis in 1871.
+His remains were buried in Laurel Hill Cemetery in San Francisco (now defunct), but they were later moved, and his current gravesite is unknown.

+Harlan was an inspiration for Rudyard Kipling's 1888 short story "The Man Who Would Be King," which was later adapted into a 1975 film of the same name starring Sean Connery and Michael Caine.
+Many critics have noted a close resemblance between Daniel Dravot, the hero of "The Man Who Would Be King", and Harlan.
+Both were ambitious adventurers who desired to conquer a kingdom in Central Asia; both entered Afghanistan disguised as Muslim holy men; both were Freemasons; both wanted to emulate Alexander the Great; and both were granted Afghan titles of nobility.

-However, Harlan had no counterpart to Peachey Carnehan, Dravot's sidekick, but the character of Carnehan was created by Kipling to explain to the narrator of "The Man Who Would Be A King" how Dravot was killed in Afghanistan.
+Harlan had no counterpart to Peachey Carnehan, Dravot's sidekick; Kipling created the character of Carnehan to explain to the narrator of "The Man Who Would Be A King" how Dravot was killed in Afghanistan.
 Kipling, who was a Freemason himself, had always said he received the inspiration for "The Man Who Would Be A King" while working as a journalist in 1880s India, saying that an unnamed Freemason had told him the stories that gave him the idea for "The Man Who Would Be King," which suggests that Harlan's adventures in Afghanistan were still being retold in Masonic lodges in India in the 1880s.

+American actor Scott Reiniger is Harlan's great-great-great-grandson.
+In 2004, it was publicised that Reiniger held the title of Prince of Ghor, though Reiniger considers the title an anecdote and curiosity of no real-world importance.

 Harlan also appears in George MacDonald Fraser's novel Flashman and the Mountain of Light.